zenodraft/zenodraft/README.dev.md

 ## For maintainers

+Order of publishing

+1. Preparation
+2. Zenodo
+3. GitHub
+4. NPM

+### Preparation

+Before you begin, make sure that everything that needs to be part of the release has been pushed to GitHub and has been merged into the default branch `main`.

+### Publishing to Zenodo

+Manually triggering the `publishing.yml` workflow will send a snapshot of the repository to Zenodo.
+As part of the process, the workflow will also update the citation metadata with the prereserved DOI that Zenodo supplies, and commit it back to the repository.

 ### Publishing to GitHub and Zenodo

-Use GitHub's _Draft a new release_ button to prepare a release.
-On publishing the release, GitHub will trigger the `publishing.yml` workflow, which in turn sends a snapshot of the release to Zenodo using [_zenodraft GitHub Action_](https://github.com/marketplace/actions/zenodraft).
-As part of the process, zenodraft will also update the GitHub release with updated citation metadata, specifically the DOI.
+After the `publishing` workflow from the previous step finishes, check that the DOI has been updated, then use GitHub's _Draft a new release_ button to make a release.

 ### Publishing to NPM

-Before you begin, make sure that everything that needs to be part of the release has been pushed to GitHub and has been merged into the default branch `main`.

 ```shell
 # uninstall any globally installed versions of zenodraft